 Diverticular disease is most common in industrialized countries where diets are lower in fiber and higher in processed carbohydrates.
-The U.S., England, and Australia, see more cases of diverticular disease than places such as Asia or Africa, where diets are richer in fiber.
+The U.S., England, and Australia have more cases of diverticular disease than places such as Asia or Africa, where diets are richer in fiber.

 In the U.S., diverticular disease is found in more than 50% of people over the age of 60.
 About 10%-25% of people with diverticular disease will experience an inflammation of a diverticulum, resulting in infection (diverticulitis).

-It is believed diverticula form when there is increased pressure in the colon.
+Diverticulitis may have multiple causes.
+Recent studies have suggested both genetic and environmental causes.
+More traditionally, it has been suggested that diverticula form when there is increased pressure in the colon.
 This increased pressure has several possible causes.
 Diets low in fiber cause hard stool and slower "transit time" (the time it takes for stool to pass) through the colon, increasing pressure.
 In addition, repeated straining during bowel movements also increases pressure.
-Some medications such as blood pressure medicines, "water pills" (diuretics), and narcotic pain relievers, can increase constipation and increase pressure in the colon.
+Some medications such as blood pressure medicines, "water pills" (diuretics), and narcotic pain relievers can increase constipation and increase pressure in the colon.
 Any of these causes of increased pressure can lead to the formation of diverticula.

 There are two types of dietary fiber needed to keep stool soft and to prevent constipation.
 Soluble fiber dissolves in water and forms a soft gel-like substance in the digestive tract.
 Insoluble fiber passes through the digestive tract nearly unchanged and can have a laxative effect, helping stool to pass.
 Good sources of fiber include fruits and vegetables, whole grains, and legumes such as beans or lentils.

-Many patients with diverticular disease experience no symptoms.
-About 20% of patients will experience some symptoms that may include abdominal cramping, bloating, abdominal swelling, rectal pain, and diarrhea.
+Many people with diverticular disease experience no symptoms.
+About 20% of those affected will experience some symptoms that may include abdominal cramping, bloating, abdominal swelling, rectal pain, and diarrhea.

 In some cases, patients may experience severe complications of diverticular disease, including: